furkan101/vun.js/README.md

 # vun.js

-VunJS is a simple library written in Node.js for inserting, reading and deleting data in JSON format.
+vun.js is a simple library written in Node.js for inserting, reading and deleting data in JSON format without any database server dependencies.

 # Contributing
 All you have to do is forking repository, coding stuff, committing and creating pull request.
 I suggest using GitHub Desktop.